How to clean light dirt and marks from your outdoor umbrella fabric:

 Once you are finished cleaning the umbrella fabric, rinse it thoroughly with a hose until all soap residue is removed, and then air dry the fabric.
 If the canopy was removed from the frame, it is best to fasten the canopy back onto the umbrella frame and let it dry on the open umbrella.

 If the canopy is lightly soiled and manually washing it is too big a job, you can remove the canopy from the umbrella and put it through a gentle washing machine cycle.
 A commercial laundromat is a great place for this if your washing machine is not big enough.
 Don’t allow it to be tumble-dried.
-Rather, take the damp canopy home, replace it on the frame, and allow it to air dry open.
+Rather, take the damp canopy home, replace it on the umbrella frame, and allow it to air dry open.

 How to remove heavy dirt or mould from your outdoor umbrella acrylic canvas fabric: